pomubry/video-trimmer/README.md

 - FFmpeg
 - mpv video player

-## Installation
+## Instructions

 - Install Node.js, FFmpeg, and mpv as your video player.
 - Make sure to add FFmpeg to Windows Path using Environment variables.
-- Copy and paste the copyTime.js file into `%APPDATA%/mpv/scripts`.
+- Copy and paste the contents of the script folder into `%APPDATA%/mpv/scripts`.
-- Make the mpv/scripts folder if you dont have one yet.
+- Make the /mpv/scripts folder if you dont have one yet.

 ## Usage